edgedelta/edgedelta-mcp-server/SUPPORT.md

 For help or questions about using this project, please open an issue.

-- The `edgedelta-mcp-server` is under active development and maintained by Edge DElta staff **AND THE COMMUNITY**.
+- The `edgedelta-mcp-server` is under active development and maintained by Edge Delta staff **AND THE COMMUNITY**.
 We will do our best to respond to support, feature requests, and community questions in a timely manner.

 ## Edge Delta Support Policy